 The illness can last 1 to 2 weeks.

 Give your child plenty of water or a children’s electrolyte solution to drink.
 This helps prevent dehydration.
+Avoid sports drinks because they are full of sugar and are not as good for rehydration.

 Has severe diarrhea that lasts longer than 2 days